sharma-vidhi/StarbucksApp-DesignPatterns/README.md

 - Check the possibility of Features IDE modeling using AspectJ for feature selection.
 - How should I implement MyCards page to MyCardsOptions navigations? which pattern should I use?

-### Login Function (Yinghua Qin)

-What I have done this week

-- I started from looking at some examples of the Processing.
-- Building UI and annimation on processing seems simple.
-- Showcase for week 1

-What I plan to do next week

-- How to import my individual project Java files to Processing so that I could reuse the source code?
-- Which design patterns I should implement on Login function?
-The state machine?
-The observation?
-Those are implemented on the individual project.
-- Would it be cool to create a QR code scan for login on Processing?
-It seems there is a QR code scan lib avaiable.
-- Would it be cool to add sound when login fail and a happy sound when login success?

 ### AddCard Functionality (Srivatsa Mulpuri)

 What I have done this week